-Top 20% in Singapore Has More Wealth Than Rest of 80% Combined
+Top 20% in Singapore Has More Wealth Than Bottom 80% Combined

-According to MOF, Singapore’s income and wealth inequality were relatively lower among OECD countries
+According to MOF, Singapore’s income and wealth inequality was relatively low as compared with OECD countries

 Share